argoproj-labs/argo-workflows-operator/README.md

 Change the file at the URL.
 Wait 1m.
 When the next workflow is scheduled, the manifests will be updated.

+Tip: add the label `app.kubernetes.io/version` so you know which version you've installed (e.g. using Kustomize common labels)

 ## Customizing Each Namespace's Configuration

 The operator will only update resources that are labelled `app.kubernetes.io/managed-by=argo-workflows-operator`.